-- 2. In the Sitecore desktop, click the Sitecore button, and then click Content Editor.
-The Content Editor appears within the Sitecore desktop. - 3.
-In the Content Editor, select the Snippets item beneath the relevant RTE profile definition item within the /Sitecore/System/Settings/Html Editor Profiles branch. - 4.
-In the Content Editor, with the Snippets item within the relevant RTE profile definition item selected, insert a snippet definition item using the /System/Html Editor Profiles/Html Editor Snippet data template. - 5.
-In the Content Editor, in the snippet definition item, in the Data section, in the Header field, enter the text to display in the snippets drop-down list. - 6.
-In the Content Editor, in the snippet definition item, in the Data section, in the Value field, enter markup to insert when the user chooses the snippet. - 7.
-In the Sitecore Desktop, select the Master database.
+- 1. In the Sitecore desktop in the Core database, in the Content Editor, select the Snippets item beneath the relevant RTE profile definition item within the /Sitecore/System/Settings/Html Editor Profiles branch.
+For instructions to select a database in the Sitecore desktop, see the section How to Select a Database in the Sitecore Desktop. - 2.
+In the Content Editor, with the Snippets item within the relevant RTE profile definition item selected, insert a snippet definition item using the /System/Html Editor Profiles/Html Editor Snippet data template. - In the Sitecore desktop in the Core database, in the Content Editor, in the snippet definition item, in the Data section, in the Header field, enter the text to display in the snippets dropdown list. - 4.
+In the Sitecore desktop in the Core database, in the Content Editor, in the snippet definition item, in the Data section, in the Value field, enter markup to insert when the user chooses the snippet. - 5.
+In the Sitecore desktop, select the Master database.
+For instructions to select a database in the Sitecore desktop, see the section How to Select a Database in the Sitecore Desktop.